RensDur/Quantum-Engineering-Group-Project-Group-3/README.md

 1. A Jupyter Notebook that contains the code for the experiment
 2. A file or folder that contains all the results that we obtained.
-3. A README that contains references to those sections in the report where that specific experiment is explained.
-The results will also be covered in the report.

 # Quick access
 For each experiment, important files are listed in the table below.